lucas-z99/MangaReader/README.md

 Tsukkomi:
  - WPF didn't make it easy for multi-monitor...
- - If I start again, I'd choose a better framework... something modern and maybe support more platforms
+ - if I start again, I'd choose a better framework... something modern and maybe support more platforms.
+MAUI seems nice?
- - MAUI seems nice and convient, but keyboard/mouse support maybe bit concerning?
+ - if a config is only used once per 100 years, put them in a xml, or hire someone to do it